Open-Vocabulary Octree-Graph for 3D Scene Understanding: Introduction

 Despite the favorable open-vocabulary understanding capability, they have two drawbacks.
 1) \textbf{\textit{Inefficient space representation of 3D scenes}}.
 Most mainstream methods \cite{OpenScene, maskclustering, conceptfusion} build the 3D map based on point clouds, as shown in Fig. \ref{Figure:intro} (b).
 Point clouds are unordered discrete coordinates that require considerable storage space, making existing methods inefficient to deploy on embodied agents with limited storage resources.
 Moreover, point clouds lack explicit representation of occupancy information and spatial connectivity which are critical for downstream tasks, \eg, path planning and text-based object retrieval.
 2) \textbf{\textit{Inaccurate semantic object segmentation for 3D map construction}}.
 Most methods overlook the inaccuracy of foundation models/vision-language models (VLMs) when conducting object segmentation and feature extraction, inevitably causing imprecise 3D object segments and degraded semantics.

 To alleviate these problems, we propose \textbf{Octree-Graph} as shown in Fig. \ref{Figure:intro} (c), a novel open-vocabulary scene representation designed to characterize the occupancy and semantics of each object, as well as the relations among them.
 Specifically, the adaptive-octree is first proposed to depict each object's occupancy, which inherits the advantages of the octree structure by hierarchically representing a 3D space with structured sub-regions.
 Compared to the point cloud without regional or hierarchical information, it can save significant storage space.
-Furthermore, our adaptive-octree initializes each level of sub-regions adaptively according to the shape of an object, enabling precise description of the occupancy within a limited octree depth.
+Furthermore, our adaptive-octree initializes each object adaptively according to its shape, enabling a precise description of the occupancy within a limited octree depth.
 This is particularly suitable for objects with large aspect ratios, \eg, walls and floors.
 Based on this, the Octree-Graph is constructed where each adaptive-octree acts as a graph node, and each edge encompasses rich relations among objects, \eg, distances and relative orientations.
-The proposed Octree-Graph can be directly applied to downstream tasks such as object retrieval, occupancy queries, and path planning, thereby providing significant convenience.
+The proposed Octree-Graph can be directly applied to downstream tasks such as object retrieval, occupancy queries, and path planning, thus providing significant convenience.

 To obtain accurate semantic objects for Octree-Graph construction, we devise a \textbf{training-free} pipeline.
 First, given input images, 2D proposals are segmented via an off-the-shelf segmenter, and corresponding visual-language features are extracted by pretrained VLMs.
 Then, they are projected into 3D space as point cloud segments.
-Second, to correctly merge segments belonging to the same instance, a Chronological Group-wise Segment Merging (CGSM) strategy is proposed where the segments are partitioned into several groups in time order.
+Second, to correctly merge segments belonging to the same instance, a Chronological Group-wise Segment Merging (CGSM) strategy is proposed, where the segments are partitioned into several groups in time order.
 Each group is individually processed to leverage spatiotemporal details from the neighborhood while avoiding interference from global redundancy.
 Third, an Instance Feature Aggregation (IFA) method is proposed to obtain semantic representations for each object.
 Unlike existing works that directly average features as a result, we simultaneously consider the representativeness and distinctiveness of a feature during the fusion process.
+Our contributions are summarized as follows.